openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device/remote-tensor-api-npu-plugin.rst

 Low-Level Methods for RemoteContext and RemoteTensor Creation
 #############################################################

-The high-level wrappers mentioned above bring a direct dependency on native APIs to the user program.
+The high-level wrappers mentioned above bring a direct dependency on native APIs to your program.
 If you want to avoid the dependency, you still can directly use the ``ov::Core::create_context()``, ``ov::RemoteContext::create_tensor()``, and ``ov::RemoteContext::get_params()`` methods.
 On this level, native handles are re-interpreted as void pointers and all arguments are passed